LidarDM: Generative LiDAR Simulation in a Generated World: Experiment

 \subsubsection{Qualitative results}

 We show qualitative results of our map-conditioned LiDAR sequence generation in Fig. \ref{fig:waymo_cond_qual}.
-Our generated results closely match the map conditioning by adding flat surfaces and static vehicles that correspond to the provided layout.
+Our generated results closely match the map conditioning, and the accumulated points over 90 frames highlights LidarDM's temporal consistency and map-awareness.
 The use of physical-based LiDAR sensor simulation guarantees that the generated point clouds are properly occluded by obstacles and appear as a realistic LiDAR sweep pattern.
-We also showcase the accumulated LiDAR points over 90 frames in Waymax \cite{waymax}, highlighting LidarDM's temporal consistency and map-awareness.